sbp/idris-bi/README.md

 main = do printLn (show (modNatNZ 1501857320 (S 86399) SIsNotZ))
 ```

 This file takes so long to type check or to compile that the duration would have to be extrapolated from smaller examples.
-Instead, we can use `%freeze` to lift the slow terms to the top level:
+Instead, we can use `%freeze` after lifting the slow terms to the top level:

 ```haskell
 n1501857320 : Nat